tulasiramreddy/tulasiramreddy.github.io/iiserp_time_series.md

 **Prerequisites:** Familiarity with the following concepts is expected.
-Calculus, Statistics (Linear Regression, Estimation, MLE, Hypothesis Testing), Probability (Random Variables, Properties of named distributions)
+Calculus, Statistics (Linear Regression, Estimation, MLE, Hypothesis Testing), Probability (Random Variables, Properties of normal distribution and other named distributions.)
+Coding (any language or software, preferably R/Python, should be able to implement concepts on the own).

 **Grading:**